Severson-Group/AMDC-Hardware/docs/expansionPort.md

 1. Enable differential communication to ensure high noise immunity and to support longer cable lengths.

 2. Achieve high throughput using differential I/O interface (limited by the external device and the FPGA speed).
-Typical propagation delay of the interface is 7ns.
+The typical propagation delay of the interface is 7ns.

 3. Eliminate common-mode noise using an isolation barrier for isoSPI and also provides electrical isolation for safety.